 Individual evacuation plans shall be prepared for all handicapped students.
 Planned evacuation procedures for the handicapped shall be carried out during each fire drill.

-All district school sites that share occupancy with commercial properties shall work with the leaser to arrange for a minimum of one evacuation drill each school term.
+All Division school sites that share occupancy with commercial properties shall work with the leaser to arrange for a minimum of one evacuation drill each school term.

 Edmonton Public Schools is helping to shape the future in every one of our classrooms.
 We’re focused on ensuring each student learns to their full potential and develops the ability, passion and imagination to pursue their dreams and contribute to their community.
 Learn More»